mrsrmn/RedditEasy/README.md

 The module will raise ``redditeasy.exceptions.RequestError``  if there was an error with the request.
 Traceback will show the details about the error

-The module will raise ``ValueError`` is the given user / subreddit is empty
+The module will raise ``ValueError`` if the given user / subreddit is empty